GoyalApoorv/100x-backend/README.md

 #### Relationships:
 - From Users: Posts are linked to Users through the user_id.
 Each post is associated with the user who created it.
 - To Likes: Posts have a one-to-many relationship with Likes.
 A single post can be liked by multiple users.
 - Self-Referencing: The Posts table has a self-referencing relationship for handling replies.
-A post (reply) can reference another post as its origi
+A post (reply) can reference another post as its original post.

+## 3. Likes Table (table name: likes)
+- **id**: Unique identifier for each like (Primary Key, INT).
+- **user_id**: ID of the user who liked the post (Foreign Key referencing users.id, INT).
+- **post_id**: ID of the post liked (Foreign Key referencing posts.id, INT).
+- **like_time**: Time when the like was made (DATETIME).

+### Description
+Role: The Likes table records instances where users like posts.

+#### Relationships:
+- To Users: Likes are associated with Users through the user_id.
+Each like is linked to the user who performed it.
+- To Posts: Likes are associated with Posts through the post_id.
+Each like is linked to the post that was liked.

+## 4. Followers Table (table name: followers)
+- **id**: Unique identifier for each follower (Primary Key, INT).
+- **follower_id**: ID of the follower (Foreign Key referencing users.id, INT).
+- **followed_id**: ID of the user being followed (Foreign Key referencing users.id, INT).
+- **follow_time**: Time when the follow action was performed (DATETIME).

+### Description
+Role: The Followers table represents the relationships between users where one user follows another.

+#### Relationships:
+- To Users: Followers are associated with Users through both follower_id and followed_id.
+Each follower record links to the user who is following (follower_id) and the user who is being followed (followed_id).